- Men's Grooming

 Like your lips, hands are very susceptible to dryness.
 The solution here is a considerably simpler one, as you'll appear a lot less strange covering your hands than you would your mouth.
 Invest in some decent gloves and see if you don't notice a near-immediate improvement.
 Don't think that they're just for the cold either; slip them on whenever you're about to perform a task that involves getting chemicals, grease or even water on your bare skin.

-If you don't fancy making gloves a part of your winter wardrobe, then go for the Badger Balm Hardworking Hands Balm.
-Immediately recognisable for their character-filled, irreverent packaging, the brand unite two of our previously encountered ingredients, olive oil and beeswax, to form a fantastic remedy for dry, uncomfortable hands.
+If you don't fancy making gloves a part of your winter wardrobe, then go for the Decléor New Hand Cream.
+This go-to hand cream helps form a fantastic remedy for dry, uncomfortable hands.
 It utilises shea butter and white meadowfoam oil to nourish and protect.

 Respect your skin throughout the day